GwendolyneFreddy/Alora-NPC-for-BG2/README.md

 ##

-:warning: Readme writing in progress...
-Don't try to download and install this mod as it is a WIP version and its install will fail, because of missing files still in development or in beta testing

 **Note:** This mod is officially released at <a href="http://www.baldursgatemods.com/forums/index.php">TeamBG.com</a>.
 I updated it and gathered classical and EE versions in one single package with Solaufein approval.<br>

 ##